Single vs. Dual-Sided Power Meter: Which One to Buy?

 Single vs. dual-sided power meter: Me holding 4iiii Precision 3 single-sided power meter in my right hand and Favero Assioma DUO dual-sided power meter in my left hand

-I have experience with both power meter types, and I discussed this topic with many cyclists, including pros.
+This article helps you decide whether to buy a single or dual-sided power meter.
+I have experience with both power meter types and discussed this topic with many cyclists, including pros.

 Should you buy a single or dual-sided power meter?